 Parent/teacher conferences may be scheduled through the school office at any point during the year.
 Formal conferences will be held in August and February.
 Students will be released early from school on those dates.

 HONOR ROLL

-To be eligible for the honor roll, the student must maintain the GPA established at your school site.
-A failing grade in any class brings automatic disqualification.
+To be eligible for the honor roll, the student must maintain the GPA established at his/her school site.
+A failing grade in any class automatically disqualifies the student from consideration.

 MAKE-UP WORK